jjz17/Terminal-Website/README.md

 Personal portfolio website inspired by Forrest Knight's work.

 ## Ideas
-Implement cd and ls commands
+Change tex sizes to be in terms of vw (7vw) instead of px Implement cd and ls commands
 Implement commands to toggle speed/style of animation